swiftlang/swift-org-website/community/index.md

 #### Core Team

-The Core Team reviews and helps iterate on [language evolution proposals](/contributing/#evolution-process) from the community at large, acting as the approver of these proposals.
-Team members help drive Swift forward in a coherent direction consistent with the goal of creating the best possible general purpose programming language.

-Members of the core team are appointed by the project lead based on their technical expertise and proven contribution to the community.
+The Core Team provides cohesion across the Swift community's various workgroups and initiatives, providing support and strategic alignment.
+The Project Lead appoints members of the Core Team to bring a mixture of experience, expertise, and leadership so the group may together act as effective stewards for the Swift project and its community.
+The Core Team membership is expected to change over time.

 The current Core Team members are:

 {% assign people = site.data.core_team | sort: "name" %}
-{% for person in people %}{% assign url = "mailto:" | append: person.email %}* [{{ person.name }}]({{ url }})
+{% for person in people %}* {{ person.name }}
 {% endfor %}

-The Core Team membership is expected to change over time.
-Exceptional community members will be appointed based on their record of community involvement and contributions.
+#### Language Workgroup

+The Language Workgroup comprises experts that the Swift Project Lead and the Core Team have identified as possessing a balance of perspectives and expertise to review, guide, and strategically align changes to the language mindfully.
+The Language Workgroup reviews and helps iterate [language evolution proposals](/contributing/#evolution-process) from the community, acting as the approver of these proposals.
+Workgroup members help drive the Swift language forward coherently to create the best possible general-purpose programming language.
+The Language Workgroup membership is expected to change over time.

+The current Language Workgroup members are:

+{% assign people = site.data.language_wg | sort: "name" %}
+{% for person in people %}* {{ person.name }}
+{% endfor %}

 #### Code Owners